gruntjs/grunt-contrib-stylus/README.md

 #### Options

+##### basePath ```string```

+This option adjusts the folder structure when compiled to the destination directory.
+When not explicitly set, best effort is made to locate the basePath by comparing all source filepaths left to right for a common pattern.

 ##### compress ```boolean```

-This specifies if we should compress the compiled css.
+This option specifies if we should compress the compiled css.

+##### flatten ```boolean```

+This option performs a flat compile that dumps all the files into the root of the destination directory, overwriting files if they exist.

 ##### paths ```string|array```

-This specifies directories to scan for @import directives when parsing.
+This option specifies directories to scan for @import directives when parsing.

 #### Config Example